CartoDB/carto-selfhosted-helm/customizations/README.md

 ### Google Compute Storage

-Add the following lines to your `customizations.yaml`:
+Add the following lines to your `customizations.yaml` change the name of the buckets with your own settings:

 ```yaml
 appConfigValues: